The Assembly

 less controversial aspects of his reign.
 A modern authority has claimed that

-successfully with the Welsh, the Scots or the Irish" and that " it
+the Welsh, the Scots or the Irish" and that "it was largely to the

-was largely to the King's personal interest and activity in judicial matters
+King's personal interest and activity in judicial matters that the great

-that the great development of English law during this period was due."2
+development of English law during this period was due."2

 The complicated details of his reign cannot be here considered, but it is